Bus-Army-Dude/officalbusarmydude/README.md

        - **Born:** Shows when the president was born (Month, Day, Year).
        - **Height:** Shows how tall the president is.
        - **Party:** Shows what Political Party the president is (Republican or Democrat)
-       - **Presidential Term:** Shows the term of the president (Start date from when they took office icluding the time, then the last date they will leave office including the time).
+       - **Presidential Term:** Shows the term of the president (Start date from when they took office, including the time, then the last date they will leave office, including the time).
-       - **Vice President:** Shows who the presidents Vice President is.
+       - **Vice President:** Shows who the president's Vice President is.

 #### 4. **TikTok, Instagram, YouTube Creator Shoutouts**
-   - Lists creators on TikTok, Instagram, and YouTube who I follow or collaborate with.
+   - Lists creators on TikTok, Instagram, and YouTube whom I follow or collaborate with.
-   - Users can visit their profiles but cannot modify the list of creators.
+   - Users can visit their profile, but cannot modify the list of creators.

 #### 5. **Useful Links**
    - Displays important links that I want to share with visitors (e.g., personal websites, resources).